Rethinking Predictive Modeling for LLM Routing: When Simple kNN Beats Complex Learned Routers: Predictive LLM Routing

 This formulation directly parallels $Q$-learning in reinforcement learning, where the $Q$-function $Q(x, a)$ estimates the expected return of taking action $a$ in state $x$, and the policy selects the action with the highest $Q$-value.
 In the LLM routing context, "actions" correspond to candidate models, and utility predictors serve as the $Q$-function.
 This approach enables more nuanced reasoning over model selection and naturally accommodates complex scenarios involving multi-objective tradeoffs.
 By explicitly estimating both performance and cost dimensions, utility prediction provides a flexible framework for balancing quality and efficiency in diverse deployment settings.

-\textbf{Leverage Support Sets for Enhanced Routing} Beyond direct policy learning and utility prediction, routing can be enhanced by considering each query within its neighborhood context.
-In this approach, a query $x$ is routed by leveraging a support set $\mathcal{D}_{\text{support}} = {(x_i, m, s(x_i, m), c(x_i, m))}$ that captures performance scores and computational costs for semantically similar prompts $x_i$, providing valuable contextual signals about how different models perform on related inputs.
+\textbf{Leveraging Support Sets for Enhanced Routing} Beyond direct policy learning and utility prediction, routing can be enhanced by considering each query within its neighborhood context.
+In this approach, a query $x$ is routed by leveraging a support set $\mathcal{D}_{\text{support}} = \{(x_i, m, s(x_i, m), c(x_i, m))\}$ that captures performance scores and computational costs for semantically similar prompts $x_i$, providing valuable contextual signals about how different models perform on related inputs.

-Both the model selection and utility prediction frameworks described earlier can incorporate support sets.
+Both the model selection and utility prediction frameworks can incorporate support sets.
 Non-parametric methods like $k$-Nearest Neighbors (kNN) estimate $s(x, m)$ and $c(x, m)$ by retrieving similar inputs $x_i$ from $\mathcal{D}_{\text{support}}$ and aggregating their recorded outcomes.
 Meanwhile, parametric routers can be designed to process both the target query and its neighbors, enabling them to learn from local performance-cost landscapes rather than treating each query in isolation.

-This contextual approach bridges the gap between instance-level prediction and dataset-level routing patterns.
-It enables practical, test-time adaptive routing that can respond to distribution shifts without requiring complete retraining.
-In our experiments, we find that support set utilization provides substantial benefits across different routing architectures, with even simple kNN-based methods achieving surprisingly strong performance.
-This finding suggests that the local structure of model performance and cost patterns contains rich signal that sophisticated routers can exploit for more accurate and efficient model selection.
+This contextual approach bridges the gap between instance-level prediction and dataset-level routing patterns, enabling practical test-time adaptive routing that can respond to distribution shifts without requiring complete retraining.
+The effectiveness of this approach depends critically on the locality properties of model performance in the embedding space—if semantically similar queries tend to benefit from similar models, then neighborhood-based methods can achieve strong routing performance.
+As we demonstrate in our experiments, this locality assumption holds remarkably well in practice, enabling even simple kNN-based methods to achieve competitive or superior performance compared to sophisticated parametric approaches.